qmk/qmk_firmware/docs/feature_macros.md

 | **turkish_f** | **turkish_q** | **uk** | **us_international** |
 | **workman** | **workman_zxcvm** |

+Detailed information for keyboard layouts, please see [kbdlayout.info](http://kbdlayout.info/) (though marked as specified for Windows, but mostly are still same on other systems)

 ### Macro Basics

-Each macro is an array consisting of strings and objects (dictionaries.)
+Each macro is an array consisting of strings and objects (dictionaries).
 Strings are typed to your computer while objects allow you to control how your macro is typed out.

 #### Object Format